nigelhorne/FCGI-Buffer/README.md

 Items stay in the server-side cache by default for 10 minutes.
 This can be overridden by the cache\_control HTTP header in the request, and the default can be changed by the cache\_age argument to init().

+Save\_to is feature which when enabled stores output of dynamic pages to your htdocs tree and replaces future links that point to that page with static links to avoid going through CGI at all.
+Only use where output is guaranteed to be the same with a given set of arguments (the same criteria for enabling generate\_304).

 Logger will be an object that understands debug() such as an [Log::Log4perl](https://metacpan.org/pod/Log::Log4perl) object.